ZhangHangTao/Awesome-Embodied-AI-Safety/README.md

 <strong>Last Update: Feb.
 1st, 2025</strong>.

+#### Please feel free to send me [pull requests](https://github.com/GT-RIPL/Awesome-LLM-Robotics/blob/main/how-to-PR.md) or [email](mailto:zkira-changetoat-gatech--changetodot-changetoedu) to add papers!
+Please make sure to put in reverse chronological order and follow the format carefully! <br>

-This repository is supported by the Trustworthy Artificial Intelligence ([T-AI](http://trustai.cse.hust.edu.cn/)) Lab at Huazhong University of Science and Technology (HUST).
-We will try our best to continuously maintain this Github Repository in a weekly manner.
-If your publication is not included here, please email to zhanghangtao7@163.com
+If you find this repository useful, please consider [citing](#citation) and STARing this list.
+Feel free to share this list with others!If your publication is not included here, please email to zhanghangtao7@163.com

 ## Jailbreak Attack